brianriwukaho/learning/kubernetes/indepth/hands-on-services.md

 The Service's label selector can be updated to match the new ReplicaSet and all traffic will then be forced to point to the new application with no downtime.

-If we want to easily roll back we can update the Service yaml with the previous version which will point back to the old Pods
+If we want to easily roll back we can update the Service yaml with the previous version which will point back to the old Pods.
+The old version still existed in this case, but no traffic was being routed to it.

+This functionality can be used for all kinds of deploys - blue-greens, canary, etc